-The first thing to know is that a transaction is regarded as fraud if the cardholder did not authorize the charge.
-Fraudulent charges can be placed by third parties using stolen physical cards or, more often, stolen card numbers.
-When the real cardholder notices the charge on their statement, or in the online interface of their bank account, they will almost certainly contest the payment.
+The first thing to know is that a transaction is regarded as fraud if the cardholder didn’t authorize it.
+Unauthorized charges can be done by third parties using stolen physical cards or, more often, stolen card numbers.
+When the real cardholder sees the charge on their statement, or in their bank’s online system, they contest the payment.
 This is known as a dispute.

 Handling fraud and customer disputes can be one of the most unpleasant parts of running a business.
 Our documentation pages on these topics will show you how to prevent fraud and disputes as much as possible, how to handle them when they do occur, and answer several common questions.